-management.

-- Compliance with internal policies and functionality of the internal models approved by management. - Reliability of the data sources used in the calculations and the suitability of the models taking into account the circumstances. - Periodic review process of borrower to determine proper staging criteria. - Review process over the calculation of the principal models and portfolios. - Review process of the updates and adjustments to the expected credit loss models made by management due to the conditions and current environment. - Loan collateral assignment and valuation process associated with mortgage collateral operations, including collateral recovery process.
+- Calculation methodologies, calibrations, monitoring and back-testing performed by management. - Compliance with internal policies and functionality of the internal models approved by management. - Reliability of the data sources used in the calculations and the suitability of the models taking into account the circumstances. - Periodic review process of borrower to determine proper staging criteria. - Review process over the calculation of the principal models and portfolios. - Review process of the management overlays to the expected credit loss models made by management due to the conditions and current environment. - Loan collateral assignment and valuation process associated with mortgage collateral operations, including collateral recovery process.